 My standard shovel, the BCA B-52, weighs 2.1 pounds; my ice axe is 1.1 pounds.
 This Shaxe is 1.8 pounds.
 Which saves me almost a pound and a half.
 Doesn’t sound like much.
 But every pound counts, especially when you’re pushing up the mountains, especially when even a 5% reduction in speed over 8 hours works out to close to a half an hour.
 On a recent tour up the East Hourglass couloir in GTNP, we were racing a wet storm blowing in hard from the west.

 BCA Shaxe Weight

 If there is a weakness with the Shaxe Speed, it’s the shovel.

-The Shaxe Speed is considerably smaller.
+The Shaxe Speed is considerably small.
 While that makes it lighter and makes it fit the pack better, the simple fact is it takes more stabbing to move less snow, which can be the difference between unburying your buddy alive or extracting a corpse.
 For my first test, I saw how big of a pile I could dig in about a minute while my son was urging me on (the piles would become his little snowboard ramp).
 The Shaxe’s pile was considerably smaller.

 Test two dug some snow caves in frozen plowed snowbanks, the best imitation of avy snow.
 The metal blade didn’t hesitate even for a second; it plowed through ice like one of those Antarctic dredgers and hardpack like it was chalk.
-Still, it took a bit longer than the B-52.

 Finally, I took it up into the Big Holes to dig a snow pit.
 Because the blade is slightly curved, it took some serious patience and attention to get it straight.
 And the curved blade also wasn’t very conducive to smacking the column for a standard ECT.